ProGraphics/prostyle.io/_includes/model-setup/item.barChart-domain.md

 </p>

 <p class="b20" markdown="1">
-optionally, use a single number may as the top number and the bottom number will be set to <samp class="number">0</samp>.
+If the value provided is a single number, it will be used as the top number and the bottom number will be set to <samp class="number">0</samp>.
 </p>

 {% highlight javascript %}